Content updated March 2026

-If you’re a non-resident property owner in Spain, it’s essential to understand the Spanish Wealth Tax (“Impuesto sobre el Patrimonio”).
-Although many countries in Europe have abolished wealth taxes, Spain continues to enforce it—even on non-residents with assets in Spanish territory.
+If you’re a non-resident property owner in Spain, it is important to understand the Spanish Wealth Tax (Impuesto sobre el Patrimonio).
+While many European countries have abolished wealth taxes, Spain continues to apply it, including to non-residents with assets located in Spain.

-Wealth tax is managed regionally, which means autonomous communities like Andalusia, Catalonia, and the Balearic Islands may apply their own rules, allowances, and rates.
+The tax is partly managed at a regional level, meaning autonomous communities such as Madrid, Catalonia, and the Balearic Islands may apply different exemptions and rates.

 • Real estate (e.g. holiday homes)